Friday, July 23, 2010

 Noteworthy is a move by several Democratic senators -- like Evan Bayh, Ben Nelson and Kent Conrad -- who are calling for an extension of all the Bush tax cuts, including lower tax rates for upper-end earners, capital gains and dividends.
 These brave souls are now in open revolt against the White House.

 With gold near $1,200 an ounce, the Fed has done its job and then some in providing liquidity.
-Easier tax rates
+Easier tax rates, rather

 than easier money, is what will spur jobs and a faster recovery.